 Using data to find the problem

-Manhattan Portage needed a scalable solution that can fit their global brands’ needs.
+Manhattan Portage needed a scalable solution that fit their global brands’ needs.
 Our research and analytics revealed issues in the customer journey, and a high percentage bounce rate from visitors before checking out.

 Along with Solo Media Group's team of developers, I redesigned the entire website in order to create a better customer journey and migrate from their old platform to Magento 2– centered around being mobile-friendly and increasing conversion rates.

 We turned Manhattan Portage's separate brand websites into one unified brand house model.
 The pages of the separate brands still have their unique touches to reflect the higher price points, while maintaining a cohesive thought under one roof.

 The most important thing to tackle in order to create a pleasant customer journey was the site navigation.
 We wanted to make it as easy as possible to discover products for users with intention, while having a showcase of Best Sellers and New Arrivals for users who don't know exactly what they want upon landing.

 Keeping users engaged by not breaking the flow.